Plantar Fasciitis Prospect

 Plantar Fasciitis Treatment Prospect

-We often see patients from Prospect with plantar fasciitis at SA Running Injury Clinic and treat patients at our two clinics in Eastwood and North Adelaide.
+We regularly assist those from Prospect with plantar fasciitis at SA Running Injury Clinic, with treatment available at our clinics.

 What is Plantar Fasciitis?